-Obtaining an understanding of the services provided by service organisations (Ref: Para.
-9)
+Obtaining an understanding of the services provided by service organisations

-- 126. The auditor of a charity needs to consider the nature and extent of activity undertaken by service organisations to determine whether those activities are relevant to the audit, and what their effect is on audit risk. - 127.
+- (Ref: Para.
+9) - 125.
+The auditor of a charity needs to consider the nature and extent of activity undertaken by service organisations to determine whether those activities are relevant to the audit, and whether they give rise to a risk of material misstatement. - 126.
 Use of a service organisation does not diminish the ultimate responsibility of the trustees for conducting the affairs of the charity in a manner which meets their legal responsibilities, including those of safeguarding the assets, maintaining accounting records and preparing financial statements.
-Similarly, a charity's use of a service organisation does not alter the auditor's responsibilities when reporting on the charity's financial statements. - 128.
-Common use of service organisations within the charity sector include: - Maintenance of accounting records. - Payroll services. - Fundraising and donor fulfilment. - Custodianship of assets, and investment management services. - 129.
+Similarly, a charity's use of a service organisation does not alter the auditor's responsibilities when reporting on the charity's financial statements. - 127.
+Common use of service organisations within the charity sector include: - Maintenance of accounting records. - Payroll services. - Fundraising and donor fulfilment. - Custodianship of assets, and investment management services. - 128.
 It is not uncommon for charities to share an accounting function.
-In such cases the auditor considers the control arrangements for allocation of costs between such connected entities. - 130.
+In such cases the auditor considers the control arrangements for allocation of costs between such connected entities. - 129.
 Some charities choose to partner with commercial fundraising organisations in order to generate income.
 However, the legal rules that apply to various types of fundraising can be detailed and complex.
-Guidance on fundraising has been issued by the charity regulators.52 - 131.
+Guidance on fundraising has been issued by the charity regulators. - 130.
 Where investment management arrangements exist, the auditor considers how trustees set investment objectives and monitor performance.
-The auditor also discusses with the trustees how they ensure that the level of delegation is consistent with the charity's powers and that the investment powers are being properly exercised. - 132.
-Practice Note 15 (Revised)53 sets out guidance on the auditor's considerations and sources of audit evidence in circumstances where investment management and custody functions are outsourced.
-This guidance may also be relevant to certain charity audits. - 133.
-Certain arrangements may also involve a service organisation providing facilities and services direct to a charity's beneficiaries.
-Examples include: - Management of a recreational facility such as a sports centre, provision of services to beneficiaries such as the management of a care facility. - Provision of ancillary catering facilities (e.g., a museum restaurant). - 134.
-The charity's governing documents may set out powers for the trustees to delegate activities to outside service organisations, who may not be charities themselves.
-The auditor reviews such documents where practicable, or alternatively holds discussions with the trustees, to determine whether there is authority, or presumed authority, for outsourcing.
-In doing so, the auditor should consider whether any outsourced arrangements provide a risk of a conflict of interest existing between a trustee or senior employee of a charity and the outsourcing provider, and consider how these should be addressed by audit procedures.
+The auditor also discusses with the trustees how they ensure that the level of delegation is consistent with the charity's powers and that the investment powers are being properly exercised.